oat-sa/taohub-articles/forge/service-injector-usage.md

 About
 -----

-TAO Service Injector is th way to integrate any dependencies container.<br/>
+TAO Service Injector is th way to integrate any dependencies container.

-It must implement Container interop interface.<br/>
+It must implement Container interop interface.

-TAO provide configuration for generis Service Manager and Zend Framework Service Locator.<br/>
+TAO provide configuration for generis Service Manager and Zend Framework Service Locator.

 As well it’s possible to integrate others libraries.